pjtunstall/stock-exchange-sim/README.md

 According to the [instructions](https://github.com/01-edu/public/tree/master/subjects/stock-exchange-sim), we need to write a program, `stock`, that takes two command-line arguments.

 This first is the path to a text file, which they call a "configuration file", formatted in a certain way.
 Our program should derive information, from this file, about a project.
 The file will contain a list of resources and quantities of each available at the start of the project; a list of processes with information about which resources they consume, in what quantity, and what products they produce and in what quantity; also, how long each process takes.
-Finally, it will specify the goal of the project, in the form of an item whose production should be optimized.
+Finally, it will specify the goal of the project, in the form of an item whose production should be "optimized", i.e. maximized.

 The configuration file can also specify that time should be optimized too.
-I interpret this to mean that, if time is specified in the goal, we should try to maximize units of the target item divided by units of time.
+In the case of non-renewable resources, we take this to mean that time should be minimized given that the maximum amount of the goal should be produced.

+Comments in some of the examples suggest the possibility of multiple resources to optimize, but none of the examples actually realize that possibility.
+The line of the examples that cites the goal always has the format `optimize:(<stock_name>)` or `optimize:(time;<stock_name>)`.
+Although the instructions speak of "elements" to optimize, the format they specify is `optimize:(<stock_name>|time)`.
+No indication is given of how one would decide between conflicting goals.
+We could show precedence by the order they're listed in, but, for now, have taken the easier path of assuming only one stock item is to be maximized.

 The second argument is an integer representing the maximum number of seconds the program must take to execute.